ggloor/recipes/clafouti.md

 ## baking

-Preheat oven to $375^o$F. Coat a 10 inch glass pan with oil (Chantal uses spray cooking oil) and dust with the gluten free flour.
+Preheat oven to 375 degrees F. Coat a 10 inch glass pan with oil (Chantal uses spray cooking oil) and dust with the gluten free flour.

 Place in the pan: